 Ushers will greet you next to the inner doors and hand you a bulletin.
 Go into the church and select a place to sit.
 There are no assigned or reserved seats in church.

-They are welcome to be in the church during the service or they can join the Children's Chapel & Sunday School.
-Kids are noisy sometimes and that is okay.
-There is a soft space in the back of the church for quiet, supervised play.
-We’ve found that kids often do better when they sit up front because they can see and feel more engaged.
-If there is a baptism, kids will be invited to gather around the baptismal font so they can see better.
+Children are noisy sometimes and that is okay.
+We’ve found that children often do better when they sit up front because they can see and feel more engaged.
+If there is a baptism, children will be invited to gather around the baptismal font so they can see better.
+Children are more than welcome to walk around.
+If they are curious about what is going on, bring them to the altar rail so they can see.

-No really, my kid is being too noisy.
+No really, my child is being too noisy.
 What do I do?

 Where are the bathrooms?